aekanshd/sql-hadoop/README.md

 ## How to use SimpleSQLParser

-**Note: This parser has been stripped down for simplicity and takes only AND with no logic attached.
-No syntax checking is done.** For a more elaborate version, check the `old-code` branch.

 Follow this short snippet, the function `parseQuery("Query")` parses the query, and then we can use `getParsedQuery()` which will return a dictionary of the parsed SQL.

 ```python